-Instead of individual printing for menus or programs, consider charts instead.
+Instead of individual printing for wedding menus or programs, consider charts instead.
 You can have a big welcome ceremony program, 2 menu printouts per table, and a bar (great framed as well – print this on your computer and get a frame from your discount store!).
 This minimizes extra printouts!
-Not only do these save you💲, but it is also eco friendly!
+Not only do these save you money, but it is also eco friendly!

-Don’t get carried away with many individual things like place cards, personalized tags, etc., especially if you are trying to save💲.
-Creating charts and general large prints saves lots of 💲 and less waste!
+Don’t get carried away with many individual things like place cards, personalized tags, etc., especially if you are trying to save money on your wedding.
+Creating charts and general large prints saves lots of money and less waste!

 12. Easy on the gifts

-It’s fun to give away gifts.
+It’s fun to give away wedding favors and gifts.
 We love giving too!
-But there are creative ways to make your wedding favors and gifts budget-friendly.
+But there are creative ways to make your wedding welcome bag, wedding favors, and gifts budget-friendly.

 A few options are tea bags, individually wrapped cookies, coffee grinds, etc. These are super easy favors; bag them and add a simple and elegant pre-made “thank you” sticker!